 Whether it’s pulling an employee off the sales floor or paying for an aircraft to be taken out of commission, training can be a significant disruption to normal operations.
 VR training benefits companies by giving on-demand access to high value material anywhere, anytime, and providing effective training in the flow of business.

-At a major U.S. airline, Immersive Learning allows ground technicians to get valuable practice on A320 inspection, building the capability to identify key mistakes on a “dirty” plane and ingrain the correct order of process.
-The training offers real world, hands-on practice on planes that normally would cost $10,000 at a time to rent, reducing the need to rent planes and take them out of commission for training purposes.
+At JetBlue, VR training gives ground technicians valuable practice on A320 inspection, building the capability to identify key mistakes on a “dirty” plane and ingrain the correct order of process.
+The training offers real world, hands-on practice on planes that normally would cost $10,000 at a time to rent, reducing the need to take planes out of commission for training purposes.

 Major U.S. airline avoids commissioning real aircrafts, a daily cost of $10K